Outsourcing vs In-House Development

 Recommended Approach

 Start with fixed-price MVP ($50-100K, 3-4 months) to validate concept.
 If traction is good, transition to dedicated team for ongoing development.
 Keep 1 technical co-founder in-house for strategic direction.
+On the outsourced side of that setup, StepTo bills monthly against its rate card and charges no recruitment fee, so a seed-stage budget carries no per-hire sourcing cost at all.

 Typical Setup: 1 in-house CTO + 3-5 outsourced developers